jvanasco/pyramid_sqlassist/README.md

 	debugtoolbar.includes = pyramid_sqlassist.debugtoolbar

-The sqlassist debugtoolbar panel includes information such as:
+The SQLAssist debugtoolbar panel includes information such as:

 * the request attribute the `DbSessionsContainer` has been memoized into
 * the connections which were active for the request